On-premise DRM or Cloud DRM for IPTV in India? A comprehensive analysis comparing costs, security, and key pros and cons of each DRM solution

 2. Subscriber Scale & Growth Projections

-The number of subscribers you serve today—and how fast that number is expected to grow—greatly impacts which DRM model fits best.
+The number of subscribers you serve today and how quickly that number is expected to grow, plays a critical role in determining which DRM model is the right fit for your IPTV business.

 3. Data Security & Regulatory Compliance